Fluster Buster

 Mashed Potatoes – store in an air-tight container in the refrigerator for 3-5 days.
 To reheat place potatoes in a microwave-safe dish and microwave at 50% power, stirring occasionally until heated through.

 Sausage – refrigerate in a shallow air-tight container for 3-4 days.
-To reheat, boil a pan of water, remove from heat, add cooked sausage, cover and let stand 10-15 minutes.
+To reheat, boil a pan of water, remove from heat, add cooked sausage, cover, and let stand for 10-15 minutes.

 Print Recipe